Welcome from Head of School

 Complementing the pillars I mentioned above are four concepts that also impact my thinking on education and on school in particular:

 A school that is able to live these ideals will be able to inspire others around its mission, create a chance for long-term success and model for its children what a vibrant Jewish community can look like.

-In the weeks and months ahead, I look forward to learning more about Barrack and our community.
-Our school has been a leader in creating a unique and dynamic learning environment for 75 years, and I am eager to contribute to making the learning and the Jewish experience that much more powerful as we plan for the future.
+Our school has been a leader in creating a unique and dynamic learning environment for 76 years, and I am eager to continue making the learning and the Jewish experience that much more powerful as we plan for the future.

 Rabbi Marshall Lesack '97